Nxele/PinYourAddressOnTheMap/README.md

 ### First you need to create an account on https://developer.huawei.com/consumer/en/ so you can use Huawei mobile services

-Step one register here https://developer.huawei.com/consumer/en/ you need an account to start using Huawei mobile serives on this app (PinYourAddressOnTheMap) we are going to use mapKit and location Kit
+Step one register here https://developer.huawei.com/consumer/en/ on this app (PinYourAddressOnTheMap) we are going to use mapKit and location Kit

 #### 1. when you've registered please follow these steps to create you your first app on the AppGallery Connect